 Meets in Barker Hall at the church AND online via.
 Zoom

-Koinonia Class: Wednesday evenings at 7pm in Barker Hall
+Koinonia Class: Meets alternating Wednesday evenings at 7pm, outdoors or in Barker Hall according to the weather.

 All those who visit and use the church building during this time will be required to wear masks when in the presence of others, and practice social distancing from those not in their family group.
 Masks are available (free) for those who need them in the narthex of the church.
 Additional instructions on the use of meeting spaces will be posted in the narthex and communicated to those reserving rooms in the church to hold meetings or small groups.